 Empresas Lipigas S.A. participates in the Chilean LPG market with its brand Lipigas.
-It has more than 60 years of activity in the market, reaching an annual average share of 34.8% as of December 2022, according to data form Chile's Superintendency of Electricity and Fuels (Superintendencia de Electricidad y Combustibles-SEC).
+It has more than 60 years of presence in the market, reaching an annual average share of 34.6% as of December 2023, according to data form Chile's Superintendency of Electricity and Fuels (Superintendencia de Electricidad y Combustibles-SEC).

-For the distribution and commercialization of LPG in Chile, the Company has 13 storage and/or bottling plants, two maritime terminals located in the municipalities of Quintero and Mejillones and 20 sales offices distributed throughout the country.
-In addition to this, there is a network of close to 100 points of direct sales in 65 communes and 600 distributors, achieving national coverage from the Arica and Parinacota Region to the Magallanes Region.
+For the distribution and commercialization of LPG in Chile, the Company has 13 storage and/or bottling plants, two maritime terminals located in the municipalities of Quintero and Mejillones and 21 own distribution centers and 65 distribution centers outsourced to Logistics' Operators (LOP), distributed throughout the country.
+In addition to this, there is a network of nearly 130 points of direct sales (Lipivecinos) in 89 communes and 590 distributors, achieving national coverage from the Arica and Parinacota Region to the Magallanes Region.

 It also has residential natural gas (NG) distribution networks in the city of Calama, which allow supplying this energy to nearly 3,200 homes continuously, thus meeting their heating, hot water and food cooking needs.
-Starting in 2017, it began supplying natural gas to customers in the cities of Puerto Montt and Osorno, where it currently has more than 4,300 customers.
+Starting in 2017, it began supplying natural gas to customers in the cities of Puerto Montt and Osorno, where it has more than 4,400 customers.